by a friend from Liguria

 - 1/2 pound of green beans

-- 454 grams (1 lb) linguine (we recommend a brand that notes “pasta di gragnano” – the method of extruding with bronze dies and slowly drying… the superior texture and sauce pairing!)
+- 454 grams (1 lb) linguine (we recommend a brand that notes “pasta di gragnano” – or the method of extruding with bronze dies and slowly drying… the superior texture and sauce pairing!)

 - 1 gallon water